cherenkov-plenoscope/crosscheck_hess_ct5/results_2020-06-03/README.md

 ### Changes:
 - reduced mirror-reflectivity based on degradation known from Muon-calibration.

-- reduced photon-detection-efficiency for Photo-multiplier-tubes based on more representative maesurements done by Oleg Kalekin.
+- reduced photon-detection-efficiency for photo-multiplier-tubes based on more representative maesurements done by Oleg Kalekin.

 ### Summary: